jupyterhub/systemdspawner/README.md

 Defaults to `None`, which provides no CPU limits.

-This info is exposed to the single-user server as the environment variable `LIMIT_CPU` as a float.
+This info is exposed to the single-user server as the environment variable `CPU_LIMIT` as a float.

 #### CPU fairness ####